 With the ever increasing emphasis on quality-of-content in the search engines’ algorithms, making sure you update or clear out articles which are either out of date or of little value is important.

 So I spent a lot of time recently reviewing and either updating or trashing old articles on this site.

 In a recent article posted by Google’s Matt Cutts, he said that Google’s recommendation was to leave pages that you remove from your site to return a 404 error, so that they eventually get de-indexed.

 None-the-less, in order to maximise your site visitors’ experience, you still want to minimise the number pages that return 404 errors.

 The answer is to place 301 (permanent) redirects on the URLs of pages that you’re removing where there’s another relevant page to send visitors to.
 Do this, and your visitors will be seamlessly routed through to the new article.

 This also has the benefit of preserving the links that went to the old page and passing them through to the new page.

-As I reviewed those articles from 4 years ago I found that, in a few cases, I’d written subsequent articles on the same or a similar subject – the perfect situation in which to remove the old article and set up a 301 redirect to the newer one.
+As I reviewed those articles from some years ago I found that, in a few cases, I’d written subsequent articles on the same or a similar subject – the perfect situation in which to remove the old article and set up a 301 redirect to the newer one.

 How to set up a 301 (permanent) redirect in WordPress